 Hobart and William Smith Colleges is an ideal place to prepare for a career in the health professions.
 Over the past five years our placement rate for medical, dental and veterinary school applicants has exceeded 80%, well above national averages.
-Many recent graduates are also now successful physical therapists, physician assistants, nurse practitioners, occupational therapists, and a variety of other clinical practitioners.
+Recent graduates are now successful physicians, dentists, veterinarians, physical therapists, physician assistants, nurse practitioners, occupational therapists, and a variety of other clinical practitioners.

 Our small class sizes, high-quality faculty, and community of collaborative, diverse and high-achieving students promote strong learning outcomes.
 Professional schools know this, and value our graduates for what they learn at HWS and for their records of success in taking on new challenges after college.

 Students at HWS also extend their education beyond the classroom.
 Our students take part in research on campus, pursue service learning and community service projects, and study abroad all over the globe.
 Pre-health students at HWS are at the forefront of generating new knowledge, and their obvious and effective commitment to improving the lives of others is informed by real-world understanding of the challenges that face our local and global communities.

 Jerlin Garo '17,